Monash University Faculty of Law

-Monash University Faculty of Law, or Monash Law School, is the law school of Monash University.
-Founded in 1963, it is based in Melbourne, Victoria and has campuses in Malaysia and Italy.
+The Monash University Faculty of Law is the law school of Monash University.
+Founded in 1964, it is based in Melbourne, Victoria and has campuses in Malaysia and Italy.
 It is consistently ranked as one of the top law schools in Australia and globally, and entry to its Bachelor of Laws (LLB) programme is highly competitive.

 The Faculty of Law offers the Bachelor of Laws (LLB), with which students may combine other degrees as part of a double degree, the Juris Doctor (JD), Master of Laws (LLM) and the Doctor of Philosophy (PhD).
 It currently has approximately 3,914 undergraduate and postgraduate students and over 100 professors, lecturers and teaching associates.

-The Faculty of Law's alumni include the former Treasurer of Australia Josh Frydenberg, the current Chief Justice of the Supreme Court of Victoria Anne Ferguson, judges of the Federal Court of Australia, Supreme Court of Victoria and Supreme Court of New South Wales, the leader of the Australian Greens Adam Bandt, the current Attorney-General of Victoria Jill Hennessy, members of the Australian Parliament, legal scholars, state politicians, prominent businesspersons, artists and media personalities.
+The Faculty of Law's alumni include the former treasurer of Australia Josh Frydenberg, the current chief justice of the Supreme Court of Victoria Anne Ferguson, judges of the Federal Court of Australia, Supreme Court of Victoria and Supreme Court of New South Wales, the former leader of the Australian Greens Adam Bandt, the current attorney-general of Victoria Jill Hennessy, members of the Australian Parliament, legal scholars, state politicians, prominent businesspersons, artists and media personalities.

 The Monash University Law Review is the Faculty of Law's flagship academic journal.
 It is managed by students and supervised by faculty advisors.